 gemini -p "Summarise this log" --output-format stream-json < /var/log/syslog

-One gotcha on servers: trust.
-Gemini refuses to run inside an untrusted directory unless you opt in.
+Trust gotcha on servers: Gemini refuses to run inside an untrusted directory unless you opt in.
 Real error from a fresh checkout:

 Gemini CLI is not running in a trusted directory.